 This course will focus on the ministry to youth in the context of the influences of contemporary culture.
 It will seek to identify and explain aspects of culture, to analyze influences that determine the direction of contemporary culture, to assess the "ebb and flow" of past and current cultures with regard to the church, and to cultivate skills for the continual study of the impact of culture on youth as this relates to Christian ministry to youth.
 Prerequisite: YMI 200 and CMI 210 or instructor's permission.
-(Offered in Fall.)
+(Offered in fall of odd academic years)